mre/endler.dev/content/2025/repeat-yourself/index.md

 > -- [Sandi Metz](https://sandimetz.com/blog/2016/1/20/the-wrong-abstraction)

 ## tl;dr

-I realized this was as much about not repeating yourself as it was about the cost of wrong abstractions.
-These two concepts are intertwined.

 It's fine to look for the right abstraction, but don't obsess over it.
 Don't be afraid to copy code when it helps you keep momentum and find the right abstraction.